jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 <b> 2.
 Create a graph of absorbance vs. concentration of red dye \#40 in Atom/Markdown using the exported data file.
 Does absorbance increase linearly with concentration of the red dye?
 Remove data points from the graph that are outside of the linear region.</b>

-<b> Insert scatter plot then justify reasoning for deleting points </b>

-Figure 1: A graph of absorbance against red dye concentration for concentration ranging from 0 mg/L to 200 mg/L.

-The graph above does not show a linear relationship in contrary to what we would expect from Beer's law.
-However, for concentration 0 mg/L to 20 mg/L, there is a somewhat linear relationship.
-From this,

 ```python
   from aguaclara.core.units import unit_registry as u
   import numpy as np